In unprecedented times, the benefits of video games are clear.

 The old stereotype that gaming is a solitary endeavour is truly a thing of the past.
 And the continued rise of online gaming has become a great way to interact with family, friends and strangers alike.
 The phenomenal success of games such as Fortnite and Minecraft prove players of all ages can keep in touch with loved ones from afar.
 Fortnite’s Travis Scott Event, for example, was held on April 23rd 2020 and featured the US rapper performing in-game.
 It attracted 12.3 million concurrent players.
 What other medium can achieve a sense of involvement in such a huge and shared event on anything like that kind of scale?

-Then we have fitness games; the most famous of which was arguably Nintendo’s Wii Fit all the way back in 2008.
+Then we have fitness games; the most famous of which was arguably Nintendo’s Wii Fit way back in 2008.
 The recent surge in popularity of virtual reality headsets such as PSVR and the Oculus Quest (reviewed here) has seen a true resurgence in the genre.
 VR can take fitness to another level, and the Polygon article ‘Sitting all day ruined my health.
 VR saved me‘, detailing writer Shawn Kittelsen’s use of VR to combat his own weight gain is testament to its effectiveness.

 The World Health Organisation, who recently (and rather controversially) recognised “Gaming Disorder” as an official illness, have put their full backing behind the industry’s #PlayApartTogether initiative.
 The UK games industry has gone a step further, it’s ‘Games for Carers’ programme created specifically to offer free games to NHS staff.